Pre-release

 asset_list_format :String

 Use asset_list_format to customize printed lists of assets, such as: "On the bed you see a pillow, a blanket, and a stuffed bear."
-Use these custom templates to represent dynamic content.
+Use these placeholders to represent dynamic content.

 • Use {preposition} for the aspect